sourmash-bio/sourmash/doc/command-line.md

 to ignore case and `-v` to output only taxonomic lineages that do _not_ match the pattern.

+Note: `tax grep` only searches taxonomic ranks, not identifier strings.
+Use `sig grep` to search for identifiers in sketch collections.

 Currently only CSV output (optionally gzipped) is supported; use `sourmash tax prepare` to convert CSV output from `tax grep` into a sqlite3 taxonomy database.